The Battle of Midway (film): Production notes

-When the United States Navy sent director John Ford to Midway Island in 1942, he believed that the military wanted him to make a documentary on life at a small, isolated military base, and filmed casual footage of the sailors and Marines there working and having fun.
+When the United States Navy sent former Oscar-winning Hollywood director Commander John Ford to Midway Island in 1942, he was assigned to photograph both for the records and for Navy intelligence assessment the work of guerrillas, saboteurs, and resistance outfits.
+He began by filming casual footage of the sailors and Marines on the base.
 Two days before the battle, he learned that the Japanese planned to attack the base and that it was preparing to defend itself.

-Ford's handheld, 16mm footage of the battle was captured totally impromptu.
-He had been in transit on the island, roused from his bunk by the sounds of the battle, and started filming.
-Ford was wounded by enemy fire while filming the battle.
-Acclaimed as a hero when he returned home because of the footage and the minor wound, Ford decades later incorrectly claimed to Peter Bogdanovich that he was the only cameraman; however, Jack Mackenzie Jr. and Kenneth Pier assisted Ford in filming.
+Handheld 16mm footage of the battle was initially captured by Ford and cameraman Joseph August from the base’s power plant, located on the highest point on the island.
+Ford had been sent there the night before by the base commander, and was roused from his bunk there by the sounds of the battle, and started filming.
+Both men were wounded by enemy fire while filming the battle.
+Jack Mackenzie Jr. and Kenneth Pier also assisted Ford in filming.

 Ford was worried that military censors would prevent the footage from being shown in public.
 After returning to Los Angeles, he gave the footage to Robert Parrish, who had worked with him on How Green Was My Valley, to edit in secret.
 Ford spliced in footage of James Roosevelt, President Franklin D. Roosevelt's son and a Marine Corps officer; when the president saw the film in the White House, he told William Leahy: "I want every mother in America to see this film", thus protecting Ford from censorship.
 Parrish wrote an in-depth account of the making of The Battle of Midway in his autobiography, Growing Up in Hollywood (1976).

 The film runs for 18 minutes, was distributed by 20th Century Fox, and was one of four winners of the inaugural, 1942 Academy Award for Best Documentary.

 Seeing men he had met and filmed die horrified Ford, who said, "I am really a coward" compared to those who fought.
-He had spent time with Torpedo Squadron 8, and 29 of 30 men of the unit died or were missing after the battle.
-Ford assembled the footage he had taken of the squadron into an eight-minute film, adding titles praising the squadron for having "written the most brilliant pages in the glowing history of our Naval Air Forces" and identifying each man as he appeared.
-He printed the result, Torpedo Squadron 8, to 8mm film suitable for home projectors and sent copies to the men's families.

-Archive